statOmics/msqrob2tmt_paper/paper/msqrob2tmt_rebuttal.md

 ## Reviewer 4

 We thank reviewer 4 for their comments.
-Below, we provide and answer to each concern and adapted the manuscript.
+Below, we provide an answer to each concern and indicate how we adapted the manuscript accordingly.

 1. Section 2.3.
 Both FDR and FDP are used in the evaluation.
 The authors should clarify the differences between these two.
 In addition, peptide level FDRs and protein level FDRs should be clarified.
 In Fig. 2A, the dots represent 5% FDR, the authors should clarify why the corresponding FDPs of the dots are so different from each other.